vd4mmind/vivlib/README.md

 ### Functions

-**DISCLAIMER : I keep updating/adding the functions in this package without making any new releases.**

-For the updated set of functions, install vivlib and do :
+To get a list of available functions, install vivlib and do :

 ```r
 library(vivlib)
 ls(pos = "package:vivlib")
 ```

-### Final Disclaimer
+### Disclaimer

-Internal testing and version increments for this package is not being done.
-So use it at your own risk!
+Although most functions in the latest release have been tested, the package is always under active (but infrequent) development.